-Recreational and retail, non-medical cannabis industry was born approximately a decade ago in Washington & Oregon, with the Evergreen State preceding the Beaver State by a couple of years in the legalization of marijuana.
+Recreational and retail, non-medical cannabis industry was born approximately just over a decade ago in Washington & Oregon, with the Evergreen State preceding the Beaver State by a couple of years in the legalization of marijuana.
 In truly a “gentlemen start your engines” race in the entrepreneurial community, the industry has seen strong business models accelerate and lead the business community in providing quality products, superior customer service, and the creation of growing, profitable privately held companies and family-owned businesses.
 Unfortunately, as is common in an industry in its infancy, there has also been company failures due to poorly executed business models, inferior products, non-compliance with government regulations, and insufficient capitalization.
 It is anticipated that historic winners and tragic failures in the industry will continue for years as the industry sector grows, evolves, and modifies in coordination with state and federal government regulation.

 Cannabis businesses range from traditional growers or farming now referred to as producers to processors who convert cannabis into either edibles or extract them into a variety of Cannabis oils.
 Dispensaries or now referred to as retail shops act as the storefront for selling directly to consumers.
 Finally, there are a variety of trade partners who manufacturer and sell specialized cannabis equipment, Cannagear or merchandise as well as specific services tailored for the cannabis industry.